Alexander Olshanetsky

-Alexander Olshanetsky (October 23, 1892 – June 3, 1946) was an American composer, conductor, and violinist.
+Alexander Olshanetsky (October 23, 1892 – June 3, 1946) was a Russian-American composer, conductor, and violinist.
 He was a major figure within the Yiddish theatre scene in New York City from the mid-1920s until his death in 1946.

 Biography

 Early life and education

 Olshanetsky was born in Odessa of Lithuanian Jewish descent into a non-musical family.
 After showing early talent on the violin, Olshanetsky studied from age 6 to 15 at the Odessa Royal Music School, studying multiple instruments.
 In 1911 he joined the orchestra of the Odessa Opera and Ballet Theater; notably touring with the ensemble throughout Imperial Russia.
 He quit to become chorusmaster for a touring operetta troupe in Russia.

 During World War I, he was conscripted into the Czarist Army, and served as a regimental bandmaster stationed in Harbin, where there was a sizeable Jewish diaspora.
 While still serving in the army, he also became conductor of a local Yiddish theater troupe.
 In this capacity he began composing music.
 After the war, Olshanetsky joined another touring Russian operetta troupe, and performed in Japan, China, and India.
 He returned to Harbin in 1921 to find the Yiddish theater scene gone.